Tsoggy/Credit_Risk_Analysis/README.md

 <img src = "Resources/UndersamplingClassification.png" width="550">

 ### SMOTE-ENN
 SMOTE-ENN (SMOTE and K-Nearest Neighbors) oversamples the minority class and undersamples the majority class.
-It creates synthetic values to add to the minority class, and then removes data from the majority class if its nearest neighbors are misclassified .
+It creates synthetic values to add to the minority class, and then removes data from the majority class if its nearest neighbors are misclassified.
 Using SMOTE-ENN to resample our training dataset produces the following counts for the high-risk and low-risk groups:

 <img src = "Resources/SMOTEENNCounts.png" width="300">